All Products

 • A machine group cannot include both Linux and Windows servers.
 Do not add the IP addresses of Linux and Windows servers to the same machine group.

-4. In the Machine Groups list, click the target machine group.
-On the Machine Group Configurations page, check the configuration of the machine group and the server status.
+4. In the Machine Groups list, click the machine group that you created.
+On the Machine Group Configurations page, check the configuration and the server status.

-Step 4: Create a Logtail configuration in the Simple Log Service project in Region B
+Step 4: Create a Logtail collection configuration in the Simple Log Service project in Region B

 Important

-• Ports 80 (HTTP) and 443 (HTTPS) must be open for outbound traffic on the host where Logtail is installed.
-If the host is an ECS instance, the ports are controlled by security group rules.
+• The host where Logtail is installed must have outbound access to port 80 (HTTP) and port 443 (HTTPS).
+For an ECS instance, security group rules control port access.
 For more information about how to add a security group rule, see Add a security group rule.

-• Logtail collects only incremental logs from files that are continuously updated.
-If a log file is not updated after you apply a Logtail configuration, Logtail does not collect logs from that file.
+• The log file on the server must be continuously updated.
+Logtail collects only incremental logs.
+If the log file is not updated after the Logtail configuration is applied, Logtail does not collect logs from the file.
 For more information, see Read log files.

 • To collect historical data, see Import historical log files.